 Well-known around Europe and North America, AXA is an insurance giant that offers plenty of travel insurance plans.
-I have purchased AXA travel insurance before and was impressed with the qualities of coverage and fair prices.
+I had purchased AXA travel insurance before and was impressed with the quality of coverage and fair prices.

 If you want to be able to cancel for any reason with AXA, you’ll have to buy their Platinum comprehensive package.
-As you can imagine, that plan is top-level and not the cheapest, but you’ll be glad to get 75% of your costs back as long as you bought it within 14 days of booking your trip.
+As you can imagine, that plan is top-level and not the cheapest, but you’ll be glad to get 75% of your costs back if you buy it within 14 days of booking your trip.

 - Includes sports benefits